lucasmc64/bikcraft/README.md

 Note: If this was not the result, check that the requirements and previous steps have been met.

-### Running the front end :sparkles:
+### :sparkles: Running the front-end

 Open the project folder in VSCode and, by right-clicking on the *index.html* file, choose *Open with Live Server*.
 A server will be started by the extension and it will open the website in your default browser.

-> Don't forget to leave the back end running in parallel!
+> Don't forget to leave the back-end running in parallel!

-## If everything went well... :tada:
+## :tada: If everything went well...

 Now you are running the project beautifully!